 - Pupils with SEND are also encouraged to be part of initiatives/clubs to promote teamwork/building friendships etc.

-- Pupils have access to support through the LSU, counselling, nurture groups, lunchtime social interaction support, social story work, Talk About Teenagers, FAGUS (to monitor, review and support children’s emotional and social development)
+- Pupils have access to support through the Bridge, counselling, nurture groups, lunchtime social interaction support through the Bridge, social story work, exam stress and support through the Ed-Psych and dealing with anxiety.

 We have a zero tolerance approach to bullying.
 Further details can be found in the Trust’s anti-bullying policy.